microsoft/vscode-recipes/MERN-Starter/README.md

 # Developing the MERN Starter in VS Code

 MERN is a scaffolding tool which makes it easy to build apps using Mongo, Express, React and NodeJS.
-The MERN Starter is a boilerplate project that gives you a solid head start on building universal React apps.
+The MERN Starter is a boilerplate project for building a universal React app.

 This recipe shows how to run and debug the MERN Starter in VS Code.

 ## Create Starter project and open it in VS Code